plantismash/plantismash/README-Release.md

 What version number will the new release get?
 ---------------------------------------------

-antiSMASH is using [semantic versioning](http://semver.org/).
+PlantiSMASH is using [semantic versioning](http://semver.org/).
 Unfortunately, semantic versioning focuses on libaries and other things that present APIs, making it an imperfect match for antiSMASH.